balena-io-modules/resin-plugin-watch/README.md

 [![dependencies](https://david-dm.org/resin-io/resin-plugin-watch.png)](https://david-dm.org/resin-io/resin-plugin-watch.png)

-Write a Resin.io image to a device.
+Watch a local project directory and sync it on the fly on a certain device.

 **NOTICE:** This is highly experimental and not stable.
 It relies on hacky workarounds to do it's job and therefore should be used carefully.